All Episodes

 I believe that there is a cycle of about 80 years where institutions are taking down major economic changes.

-And we're getting very close to the end of the fourth turning as they expected it and predicted it.
+And we are getting very close to the end of the fourth turning, as they expected it and predicted it.

 They said about 2029.

-we're getting there and it seems like all of the um people making their plans for the new dystopian technocracy also agreed with that time frame because they all look to 2030 is the year they want to have this stuff out there.
+And it seems like all of the people making their plans for the new dystopian technocracy also agreed with that timeframe because they all look to 2030 as the year they want to have this stuff out there.

 So there's going to be an acceleration of change in these next few years.